NeurodataWithoutBorders/nwb_hackathons/HCK04_2018_Seattle/PreparatoryMeetingsNotes.md

 3) Looking for a team/project?
 Let's discuss.

 ### Summary:
-  * Indvidual teams are encouraged to have break-out meetings for project planning.
+  * Individual teams are encouraged to have break-out meetings for project planning.
   * Teams are responsible for 1) Creating a Project Page and 2) Updating Project Page with project description, Objectives, Outcomes, Team members.
   * Breakout sessions during the Hackathon.
     * Make projecst pages for the Breakout sessions.